What did we learn from the results from our H+T User survey?

 Continuing our series digging into the H+T Index, today we highlight what we learned about who uses our most popular tool from a recent user survey.

 We received 117 survey responses.
 While that represents just a fraction of the H+T Index’s regular monthly user base — the tool is accessed more than 2,000 times per month— responses were informative.
-Before sharing a quantitative snapshot of what we learned, a few stories based on interviews with four sets of users.
+Before sharing a quantitative snapshot of what we learned, here are a few stories based on interviews with four sets of users.

 Measuring progress & sharing work with the public